Environmental impacts of our operations

 - reduce emissions from our own operations by 40% by 2025

 - reduce the emissions of logistics by 50% per kg of goods transported by 2025

 - reduce water usage by 50% per kg of textile material by 2025.

 Towards environmentally friendlier chemicals

 In textile manufacturing processes such as bleaching, dyeing, printing and finishing chemicals are used, which are important for the appearance and properties of the textiles.
 Apart from finishing treatments, majority of the chemicals are washed off after the dyeing or printing.
 The use of chemicals in production is strictly regulated in Europe with the REACH chemical legislation.
 Also Marimekko’s other customer markets such as Japan and the United States have their own stringent chemical regulations.
 Legislation helps to restrict the use of substances found to be harmful to people and the environment.
 It is Marimekko’s responsibility to ensure that all Marimekko products – manufactured in Europe and elsewhere – comply with chemical requirements of both European legislation and the legislation and regulation in Marimekko’s other customer markets.
 Marimekko has a Restricted Substances List for its suppliers, which includes the restrictions applicable to textile products, among others.
 We monitor compliance with the restrictions with regular product or material tests.
 Testing is done in external laboratories.

-We also continuously seek to find possibilities for environmentally better alternatives to chemicals used in our manufacturing processes. we aim to phase out the use of PVC plastic and PFC compounds in our products by the year 2020.
-The PVC coating previously used in our oilcloth has been replaced by acrylic coating, and in our own printing factory we do not use finishings that contain PFC compounds.
+We also continuously seek to find possibilities for environmentally better alternatives to chemicals used in our manufacturing processes.
+In 2019, we completed the work to phase out PFC compounds and PVC plastic in our products – since July 2019, all new products have been free from PFCs and PVC.
+In 2021, we will introduce our first products printed with a natural dye.